Stepan Lianozov: Life in Paris

-In his first year in Paris, Lianozov was among the founding members of TorgProm (Russian Trade-Industrial and Financial Union) an interest group whose purpose was to protect the interests of Russian businessmen in France.
+In 1920, in his first year in Paris, Lianozov was among the founding members of TorgProm (Russian Trade-Industrial and Financial Union) an interest group whose purpose was to protect the interests of Russian businessmen in France and work against the Bolsheviks.
 In 1925, Lianozov worked as a film producer, which became his main source of income for several years.
 Thereafter, in 1926, he was the representative for France of the Russian Congress Abroad.
 While in Paris, in August 1922, Lianozov became the chairman of a consortium of Americans, French, and Japanese investors and would finance the exploration of oil in the Sakhalin islands which was then under Japanese control (today Russia).

 Stepan Lianozov died on 10 August 1951 in Paris and was buried in the Passy Cemetery.
 He had one son named Nikolai.